alvin0/git-mew-vscode-extension/.roo/memory-bank/progress.md

 **Ready for initial release** - All core features complete and working.

 ## Memory Bank Status
-- ✅ All core files created
+- ✅ All core files created and updated to v0.0.4
-- ✅ Project fully documented
+- ✅ Project fully documented with latest features
 - ✅ Model versions updated to match code
 - ✅ README.md synchronized with actual implementation
+- ✅ CHANGELOG.md updated with v0.0.4 details
+- ✅ All custom rule files documented
 - ✅ Ready for AI agent continuity